Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

 ### TVL Impact

 The TVL (total value locked) impact is a figure between 1 and 5 as well, where 5 is the highest impact labeled “extreme” (above 100MM) and 1 is the lowest impact in TVL less than 1MM.
 This table measures how to allocate to new riskier strategies without having a catastrophic event in case of a hack or issue.
-The lower the impact, the more likely yearn’s treasury can recover from an incident.
+The lower the impact, the more likely Yeeldx’s treasury can recover from an incident.
 The TVL is measured in USD and grows dynamically based on strategies allocations onchain.
-Through [yearn.watch](https://yearn.watch/) we keep track of the TVL and risk score to make fund allocation decisions and mitigations if a strategy group has fallen into the “red” high-risk zone:
+Through [Yeeldx.watch](https://Yeeldx.watch/) we keep track of the TVL and risk score to make fund allocation decisions and mitigations if a strategy group has fallen into the “red” high-risk zone:

 <table>
   <tr>